In glassmaking, the glory hole is where you re-heat a glass object to keep it pliable.

 The fire in this glory hole is the first one I ever lit myself.

-It’s the first real day of my transition from a beginner to an intermediate glass student, empowered to set up the hot shop on a Saturday morning and to have my own blow slot–my own time to work in this place.
+It’s the first real day of my transition from a beginner to a novice-intermediate glass student, empowered to set up the hot shop on a Saturday morning and to have my own blow slot–my own time to work in this place.
 Four hours to make anything I want.

 I lit the fire by myself, but four different mentors demonstrated how to do it earlier in the week, and my partner came the first hour to watch (or to call 911 if something went terribly wrong), and a half a dozen advanced students checked in on me during the morning to make sure I was okay.
 Because Glass is a community and this fire is our fire.